 We also maintain strong scientific and technical co-operation with agencies in the United States (notably NASA, NOAA, and the Department of Defense) and Japan (JMA and JAXA).

 ECMWF works with the European Commission in a variety of ways.

 ECMWF operates the Copernicus Atmosphere Monitoring Service (CAMS) and the Copernicus Climate Change Service (C3S) on behalf of the European Union.
 It is the computational centre of the European Flood Awareness System (EFAS), a component of the Copernicus Emergency Management Service (CEMS), which is managed by the Joint Research Centre (JRC) of the European Commission ( co-operation agreement with JRC).
 ECMWF is also the computational centre for the Copernicus Emergency Management Service – Fire.
-The Centre will provide fire danger calculations from high-resolution and ensemble forecasts up to 15 days ahead on a daily basis.
+The Centre provides fire danger calculations from high-resolution and ensemble forecasts up to 15 days ahead on a daily basis.

 ECMWF receives funding from the EU's Framework Programme (H2020) for a number of projects.
 ECMWF currently coordinates the CoCO2 project, building a prototype system for a Copernicus CO2 service, and the ESCAPE-2 project, which is part of ECMWF's Scalability Programme.
-In addition, we are co-coordinating the ESiWACE project with the German Climate Computing Centre (DKRZ).
+In addition, we are co-coordinating the ESiWACE2 project with the German Climate Computing Centre (DKRZ).

 ECMWF is a partner in many more projects, which today constitute a significant fraction of the Centre's research activities.